The 11+ London Consortium Explained

 Preparation for the interview process

 - We expect the interview process to be a mixture of individual interview questions as well as a creative collaboration task which assesses problem-solving, teamwork, creativity and imagination.
-We run day workshops on creative skills and interview preparation.
-For more information on this, please click here.

 For full comprehensive information, please visit The London 11+ Consortium.